-- · Character data types - · Integer data types - · Decimal data types, both fixed and floating - A DATE data type to represent the date, a TIME data type to represent the time, and a TIMESTAMP data type to represent both the date and time - A BOOLEAN data type - A BLOB data type to represent unstructured binary data, such as graphics and digitized voice. - Arrays of data types (except for BLOB data).
+- Character data types. - Integer data types. - Decimal data types, both fixed and floating. - A DATE data type to represent the date, a TIME data type to represent the time, and a TIMESTAMP data type to represent both the date and time. - A BOOLEAN data type. - A BLOB data type to represent unstructured binary data, such as graphics and digitized voice. - Arrays of data types (except for BLOB data).

-See Table 4.1 on page 4-2 for a complete list and description of data types that InterBase supports.
+See About InterBase Data Types for a complete list and description of data types that InterBase supports.